Preservation of magnetic audiotape: Structure of magnetic tape

 The first magnetic tapes were manufactured by BASF in Germany in 1932.
 They were designed with iron carbonyl as the magnetic pigment mixed into the cellulose acetate carrier.
-Production soon moved to iron oxide coated onto cellulose acetate rolls cut into uniform strips wound onto plastic or metal hubs.
+Production soon moved to iron oxide coated onto cellulose acetate rolls, cut into uniform strips, and wound onto plastic or metal hubs.
 Recordists began recording sound on magnetic media in the twenties in the form of magnetic wire.
 After World War II, the advantages of tape in terms of sturdiness and the ability to edit by cutting and splicing made tape preferable to wire as the magnetic medium of choice.
 Tape consists of a coating of a magnetic pigment, typically iron oxide (Fe_{2}O_{3}), on a long strip of polyester (polyethelyne terephthalate) base film.
 This base film has been used since the mid-sixties as a replacement for acetate bases film that was prone to chemical instability.

 Sticky-shed syndrome

 A new problem with chemical stability became notable in the mid-seventies when two significant tape manufacturers changed their dispersion formulations by introducing a polyurethane binder that, in time, turned hygroscopic and broke down as it absorbed water molecules into the long hydrocarbon molecular chains.
 The tape coatings became sticky and shed oxide onto all tape recorder parts in their path, including heads, guides, rollers, and capstans.
 This is commonly called sticky-shed syndrome.
 Although the problem was confined to two of the four major tape manufacturers (neither BASF nor 3M studio tapes suffer from the problem because neither manufacturer used the hygroscopic binder), the reputation of all magnetic tapes has been tainted by the defect.

-Information can be recovered from the "sticky-shed" tapes by heating them at a very low temperature in order drive the water out of the binders.
+Information can be recovered from the "sticky-shed" tapes by heating them at a very low temperature in order to drive the water out of the binders.
 The baking method is a one-time solution to the problem because the binder remains unstable.
 Tapes that do not show the breakdown syndrome do not need any special treatment.